google/web-game-samples/pixijs/README.md

 ### Playables Lifecycle Management

 `firstFrameReady` and `gameReady` are called inside `main.ts`. `onPause` and `onResume` can be found inside [save.ts](src/gamestate/save.ts).
-More information can be found on the [devsite](https://developers.google.com/youtube/gaming/playables/certification/sdk).
+More information can be found on the [developer website](https://developers.google.com/youtube/gaming/playables/).

 ## Install